Global Gateway link

 Our Structure for Timely Disclosures

-Status of Dialogue(Fiscal Year ended December 2023)
+Status of Dialogue(Fiscal Year ended December 2024)

-Results Main Correspondents Activities
+Results Main persons in charge Activities

 Conducted a tour of our showroom after the shareholders’ meeting.